 When you mix the salt and ice you are making a solution.
 Adding salt to the ice lowers the temperature at which water freezes.
 You will actually notice your ice melting as your ice cream ingredients start to freeze.

-Shaking the bag allows the warmer cream mixture to move around to allow for better freezing.
+Shaking the bag allows the warm cream mixture to move around to allow for better freezing.
 Plus it also creates a little air that makes the ice cream a bit fluffier.

 Is ice cream a liquid or a solid?
 Homemade ice cream changes states of matter, also more chemistry!
 It starts out as a liquid but changes to a solid in it’s frozen form, but it can go back to a liquid when it melts.
 This is a good example of reversible change as it’s not permanent.